endorh/simple-config/README.md

 ### Contributing

-If you intend to contribute to the grammars, read first the comment in the `antlr.gradle` file, which explains the grammar source generation process.
+If you intend to contribute to the grammars, read first the comment in the `antlr.conventions.gradle.kts` file, which explains the grammar source generation process.

 In particular, do not use the `src/main/antlr` directory, since it's removed after each generation.